Dkendal/blog/content/posts/capture-the-output-of-vim-command.md

 {{< /highlight >}}

 Which when called will produce the output below (command `:P` is defined later).
-The screenshot below shows capturing the output of `:command` to get a listing of all user defined commands.
+The  show capturing the output of `:command` to get a listing of all user defined commands.

 {{< figure src="/ox-hugo/2020-06-25_01-20-12_screenshot.png" >}}